-For other firms, it was more of a scramble.
-They were caught off guard and put into a “survival mode” mentality, which drove rushed technology decisions.
-They implemented technology options that may not have been on their original technology strategy roadmaps.
-And, in many cases, they made choices in the moment that often deployed the best available option for customers’ most immediate needs.
+Firms often scramble to spin up new customer and employee experiences during times of crisis or when the economic outlook is unclear.
+During the pandemic, for example, leaders accelerated existing digital transformation plans and spending and adapted their plan, making it happen in a matter of weeks.
+But for other firms, it was more of a scramble.
+They were caught off guard and implemented technology options that may not have been on their original technology strategy roadmaps.
+And in many cases, they made choices in the moment that often deployed the best available option for customers’ most immediate needs.
 They stitched together existing systems with APIs and did the bare minimum to get their remote workers access to the tools they needed.

-Now, as many businesses try to return to a “new normal,” the question technology leaders should be asking themselves is, “Are the decisions we made in the past two years still the right decisions for the business today and in the future, or do we have some digital regrets that we need to address?”
+After any crisis of that magnitude, the question technology leaders should be asking themselves is, “Are the decisions we made during the crisis still the right decisions for the business today and in the future, or do we have some digital regrets that we need to address?”
 Forrester analysis shows that productivity from tech investments has been falling for the past 20 years.
 Imagine what has been happening during the pandemic — another less-than-desirable result: digital sameness.
 Digital sameness is when you invest in digital solutions only to find that your offering is highly similar to your competitors.

 If you’re now looking to evaluate your tech with an eye toward a more volatile future, here are some suggestions: